 Alethia Tanner Park

-On Wednesday evenings through October 12th, join the NoMa BID for CiNoMatic, its free outdoor movie series.
-On October 5th, your family can enjoy the musical fun of Encanto and on the 12th, the magic of Harry Potter and the Sorcerer’s Stone is sure to cast a spell.
-The movies will begin at sunset, but attendees can show up an hour before to claim their spot and get food from onsite food trucks.
+On Wednesday evenings through October 11th, join the NoMa BID for CiNoMatic, its free outdoor movie series.
+On October 4th, your family can enjoy the musical magic of La La Land and on the 11th, you can sing along to the songs of The Greatest Showman.
+The movies will begin at sunset, but attendees can show up an hour before to claim their spot, play some lawn games, and buy food from onsite food trucks.
 Don’t forget to bring your own blankets or chairs!

-The newest Disney on Ice show will have kids singing along as Anna and her friends race to find Else and stop an eternal winter.
-Then, the fun moves from winter’s ice and snow to the warmth of Columbia where Mirabel works with her family to save their beloved Casita and they celebrate the love of family.
+The newest Disney on Ice show will have kids singing along as their favorite Disney and Pixar adventures are brought to life, including Raya and the Last Dragon, Encanto, Frozen, Cinderella, Cars, and many more.
 All attendees 2 and over must have ticket.
-Check out the website for information about a Character Experience add-on that includes a dance party, crafting, and interactive time with Anna and Elsa.
+Check out the website for information about a Character Experience add-on that includes photo-ops and interactive activities.

 National Museum of Natural History

 Where better to celebrate National Fossil Day than the National Museum of Natural History?
-The Museum is offering a variety of kid-friendly activities such as a fossil “dig,” making a fossil rubbing, observing experts at work in the FossiLab, and more.
-Kids can even earn a Junior Paleontologist’s badge.
-All activities are free and designed for kids ages 3-10.
+The Museum is offering a variety of kid-friendly activities.
+Participants can touch and hold real fossils, observe experts at work in the FossiLab, and more.
+This is event runs from 10:30am until 1pm and is FREE to attend.
+No registration is required.